-This Sausage Potato Breakfast Frittata is an amazing and simple one-skillet meal.
-Layered with veggies, potatoes, sausage, eggs, and cheese – it’s everything you need in one pan.
+This Sausage Breakfast Frittata with Veggies is a simple one-skillet meal and perfect for brunch.
+Layered with sausage, veggies, eggs, and cheese – it’s everything you need in one pan.

 - Cut up all your veggies (onion, peppers, and garlic) the night before and store in a baggie in the refrigerator.